It's Not 1994

 "They had the majority in both houses.
 They had the Presidency.
 Yet they still couldn't pass the bill!"

 This failed "socialist plot" became the rallying cry for the so-called Republican Revolution that took place at the ballot box in November of '94.
 It cemented the stereotype of the weak-knee liberal who couldn't stand on principle and precluded an ignominious collapse of two generations of Democratic legislative control.
 It is no wonder then that the GOP pulled out a more aggressive version of the same playbook this time around.
-The only difference is that
+The only difference is that someone learned from '94, but it wasn't the Republicans:

 Given hardening Republican opposition to Congressional health care proposals, Democrats now say they see little chance of the minority’s cooperation in approving any overhaul, and are increasingly focused on drawing support for a final plan from within their own ranks.